DejanJoksimovic/jsScript/README.md

 - Combinators: self explanatory
 - The render tree is sort of like the DOM tree, but doesn't match it exactly.
 The render tree knows about styles, so if you're hiding a div with display: none, it won't be represented in the render tree.
 - Multiple selectors: selectors separated by commas.
+## position
+- static: The top, right, bottom, left, and z-index properties have no effect
+- relative: Offset relative to itself based on the values of top, right, bottom, and left
+- absolute:  No space is created for the element in the page layout.
+Its final position is determined by the values of top, right, bottom, and left.
+- fixed:  No space is created for the element in the page layout.
+The element is positioned relative to its initial containing block, which is the viewport in the case of visual media.
+Its final position is determined by the values of top, right, bottom, and left.
+- sticky: Offset relative to its nearest scrolling ancestor and containing block (nearest block-level ancestor), including table-related elements, based on the values of top, right, bottom, and left.
+The offset does not affect the position of any other elements.
 ## CSS cascade: is a mechanism which controls which rule wins
 ## Specificity
 is basically a measure of how specific a selector is — how many elements it could match.
 Id selectors have high specificity.
 Only way to defeat specificity is !important